 If you bought your game digitally, the My Nintendo points you get are added to your account automatically.
 This option typically gives you a set number of points, but there are occasional promotions that will reward your account with more.

-Next, choose a Nintendo Switch game you want on the eShop.
-Choose “proceed to purchase” and on the next page, you’ll see “redeem points” located under the price.
-Select this option, and depending on your point total, you can knock several bucks off the cost of your game!
+Next, choose a Nintendo Switch game you want from the eShop.
+Pick Proceed to Purchase, and on the next page, you’ll see Redeem Points underneath the price.
+Select this option, and depending on your point total, you can knock several bucks off the cost of your game.

 Boot to recovery mode

 Recovery mode is a useful feature built into your Switch that can help you diagnose and troubleshoot any issues you run into.
 To do this, just hold down both volume buttons, then press the power button.
 Make sure that you power your Switch off entirely before attempting this, though — it won’t work from standard sleep mode.